-Perform your own pre-trip inspection before every long haul.
+Get your own pre-trip inspection app.
 Aim to be your own DOT inspector to minimize any inspection surprises down the road.
 Check your brakes, steering system and other critical items before each trip.
 Repair any issues whenever necessary.

 Maintain a clean and orderly vehicle interior and give the vehicle an exterior wash.
 A clean truck conveys a sense of organization and adherence to regulations.